 The purification process is straightforward, and takes around 15 seconds.
 After removing the inner shell, fill up the outer shell from any nearby water supply.
-The company says the GRAYL can use virtually any freshwater source, but suggests using the cleanest water you can find — sediment is filtered out, but reduces the life of the cartridge.
+The company says the GRAYL can use virtually any freshwater source, but suggests using the cleanest water you can find.
+Sediment is filtered out, but it reduces the life of the cartridge.

-After filling the outer container, you simply place the GRAYL on the ground (or at least below knee level), insert the inner shell, and using your bodyweight, push down on it firmly and steadily until it reaches the bottom.
+After filling the outer container, you simply place the GRAYL on the ground (or at least below knee level), insert the inner shell, and use your body weight to push down on it firmly and steadily until it reaches the bottom.
 The suspect water is forced through the cartridge, leaving a clean supply inside the inner shell.

 Like any good purifier aimed at travelers, the device filters out viruses, bacteria, and protozoa/cysts.
 It also deals with several chemicals and metals, as well as dirt and other sediment.
-The cartridge is good for up to 40 gallons (150 liters) — that’s three times a day, for a bit over three months.
+The cartridge is good for up to 40 gallons (150 liters,) which equals three times a day for a bit over three months.

 So that’s the theory, but how does it work in practice?
-We put the GRAYL to the test, in both ‘easy’ conditions to make sure it worked properly, and on the road, in a country where tap and other water sources are suspect.
+We put the GRAYL to the test, in both “easy” conditions to make sure it worked properly, and while traveling in a country where tap and other water sources were suspect.

 The GRAYL arrived pre-assembled, with a two-page quick start guide that outlined the basic approach.
-That guide was worth reading, as there were also a bunch of ‘pro tips’ that were actually useful.
+That guide was worth reading, as there were a bunch of tips that were actually useful.

 The instructions suggest keeping the lid on, unscrewed a quarter-turn, to reduce hand fatigue and the risk of cross-contamination.
 That worked well, but the quarter turn is important.
 If the lid is screwed on too tightly, pushing down becomes much more difficult, and can create enough pressure to send untreated water back up and out the top of the container.
 Not ideal.

 The treated water passed the taste test with flying colors.
-I never really thought the tap water here had much of a taste, but comparing the two side by side, there was a noticeable difference.
+I never really thought the tap water in Lisbon had much of a taste, but comparing the two side by side, there was a noticeable difference.
 The water from the GRAYL resembled bottled water, with no discernible flavor.